errorC003C004/Simply_Optimized/README.md

 ## Overview

-A networking mod for Servers
+A networking mod for Servers and Clients, it provides the features below and more to come.
+I will also be implementing server optimization for this as well.

 Last Update: **1.4**
 ## GIVE IDEAS IN THE ISSUES TAB PLS